Toyota taps Denso exec as CFO in latest management shuffle

 Gill Pratt, who heads Toyota’s artificial intelligence research division, has been named as a company fellow, while Satoshi Ogiso, a key member of Toyota’s original Prius development team who was dispatched to head brake supplier Advics Co in 2015, will return to Toyota as head of its commercial vehicles division.

-The latest shuffle comes months after Toyota slimmed down its representative directors to centralize responsibility and accountability for the entire company.
+The latest shuffle comes months after Toyota slimmed down its representative directors to centralise responsibility and accountability for the entire company.